Michael Salazar

-Michael Salazar (born 15 November 1992) is a professional footballer who currently plays for USL Championship side Miami FC.
-Born in the United States, he represents the Belize national team.
+Michael Dwane Salazar Jr. (born 15 November 1992) is an American–Belizean professional footballer who plays as a forward for National Independent Soccer Association club Los Angeles Force.
+Born in the United States, he plays for the Belize national team.

-Career
+Club career

-College and Amateur
+College and amateur

 Salazar began his collegiate career at California Baptist University.
 In his freshman year in 2011, Salazar made a total of 20 appearances, starting seven of them, and finished tied for the team lead with 11 goals and was the team leader with 28 points.
 His strong performances saw him named the Pacific West Conference freshman of the year and named to the All-PacWest second team.
 He also led the Lancers to a Pacific West Conference championship and helped the Lancers finish with the most wins in program history.
 To top if off, Salazar helped Cal Baptist win the National Christian College Athletic Association (NCCAA) national championship, with Salazar scoring twice in the final.
 In his sophomore year, Salazar made 19 appearances and finished with six goals and led the team with six assists.
 He was once again named to the All PacWest Second Team.
 The Lancers their second straight national NCCAA title with Salazar picking up 2 assists in the final.
 After two seasons at California Baptist, Salazar transferred to UC Riverside on 10 June 2013.

 In Salazar's first match with the Highlanders, he scored 3 goals and picked up 1 assist.
 He would lead the team with 6 goals and was named to the All Big-West First Team.
 In 2015, Salazar scored 6 goals, this time good enough for the second most on the team, and was once again named to the All Big-West First Team.

-Salazar also played with amateur club OC Pateadores Blues in 2014 and PSA Elite in 2014 and 2015.
+Salazar also played with amateur club Orange County SC U-23 in 2014 and PSA Elite in 2014 and 2015.
 Salazar scored 3 goals in 4 appearances for PSA Elite during the 2015 US Open Cup, earning him the 2015 Lower Division Player of Tournament award.